vinoprime/python-learn-projects/README.md

 $ /venv/Scripts/activate # for windows
 $ .\venv\Scripts\activate # for windows

-$ source <replace with ur env name eg: myenv>/bin/activate # for Debian distro
+$ source myenv/bin/activate # for Debian distro
 # for deactivate
 $ deactivate # for Debian distro